CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 HTML tags are arranged in a hierarchy.
 This is sometimes called **nesting** tags or creating an HTML **tree**.
 Between the opening `<article>` tag and the closing `</article>` tag there are three other tags.
 We call these **child** tags, because they have a parent-child relationship.

 <img src={require('!file-loader!../assets/html-hierarchy.png').default}
 alt="Tree diagram showing an article tag with h1, p, and a tags as direct children"/>

-:::note Exercise (5 minutes)
+:::tip Exercise (5 minutes)
 As a group, let's try to name all of the parent and child tags in the following example.

 ```html